-What does Build God, Then We'll Talk mean?
+What do you think Build God, Then We'll Talk means?

 Panic!
 At The Disco: Build God, Then We'll Talk Meaning